agileware/au.com.agileware.civiquickbooks/README.md

 ## Installation and configuration

 1. Ensure the CiviContribute component is enabled
-1. Download the repository(whole extension folder) to your CiviCRM dedicated extension directory (available at 'System Settings / Resource URLs').
+1. Download this repository(whole extension folder) to your CiviCRM dedicated extension directory (available at 'System Settings / Resource URLs').
-1. This extension requires you to install and enable the '[nz.co.fuzion.accountsync](https://github.com/eileenmcnaughton/nz.co.fuzion.accountsync)' extension.
+1. Download the CiviCRM extension, '[nz.co.fuzion.accountsync](https://github.com/eileenmcnaughton/nz.co.fuzion.accountsync)'.
-1. Then go to 'System Settings / Extensions', where you should be able to see the 'QuickBooks Online Integration' extension listed.
+1. In CiviCRM, go to 'System Settings / Extensions' and enable both the 'Account Sync' and 'QuickBooks Online Integration' extensions.
-1. Enable the extension
 1. 'QuickBooks' will now be available in the 'Administer' menu.
 1. Click on the 'QuickBooks' menu to display the CiviQuickBooks Settings page.
-1. Update the CiviQuickBooks configuration.
+1. Update the CiviQuickBooks configuration as detailed below.

 ### Configuration